Interactive · v2.0 · July 2026

 The proposal's boldest moves, requiring sustained philosophical and empirical defence.

 - P3 Fundamental physics, contemplative phenomenology, and predictive processing are under convergent pressure toward a family of post-container frameworks sharing specific structural features — the priority of relation over objecthood, of perspective over view-from-nowhere, of self-reference over external grounding.
 The domains need not agree on a single ontology for this convergence to be substantive.
 This is the most ambitious claim and the one most dependent on further work in each domain.
+Weakens if: the domains' post-container programmes diverge in ways that share no structural features. · Nearest prior owner: original to the proposal.

 ← Back to the paper · Objections & replies · Submit critique